Merquice/NanoBtFix/README.md

 The patch is applied only in RAM and is removed automatically when the iPod is rebooted.

+After patch, iPod should play audio, and have support for play, pause, skip, reconnecting in range.

 ## Compatibility

 Currently tested with: